open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/dynap-cnn-synsense/index.md

     announced: true
     released: true
     retired: false
-  synapses: >50G CNN, ~2M fully-connected
+  synapses: ">50G CNN, ~2M fully-connected"
-product_name: DynapCNN
+product_name: "DynapCNN"
-summary: The DynapCNN is an ultra-low power, event-driven neuromorphic processor chip for spiking neural networks that achieves sub-milliwatt computation using in-memory techniques.
-With 1M neurons, it can implement convolutional network models like LeNet and ResNet, interfacing directly to sensors like DVS cameras for low-latency, always-on vision applications.
 title: DynapCNN - SynSense
+summary: "The DynapCNN is an ultra-low power, event-driven neuromorphic processor chip for spiking neural networks that achieves sub-milliwatt computation using in-memory techniques.
+With 1M neurons, it can implement convolutional network models like LeNet and ResNet, interfacing directly to sensors like DVS cameras for low-latency, always-on vision applications."
 ---

 The DynapCNN is an ultra-low power event-driven neuromorphic processor chip designed for implementing spiking convolutional neural networks (SCNNs).
 It was developed by SynSense AG, a neuromorphic engineering startup based in Zurich, Switzerland.